Smart McCormick Home Historical Marker

 Accompanying the Smart family to Texas were relatives of Mr. Smart who settled in and around the area of Florence, Texas.

 Mr. Smart, a typical hardy pioneer, was a versatile man of varied occupations.
 He ran a freight line to and from Brenham, Texas, the nearest railroad, for supplies of all kinds.
 During the war between the States, Mr. Smart operated a tannery and furnished leather to the Confederate Army.
 He and his sons later owned and operated a flour and grist mill in Burnet, Texas.
-On January 1, 1880, as Mr. Smart was preparing for the days grinding, a tragedy occurred the steam boiler burst, killing Mr. Smart instantly and destroying the mill.
+On January 1, 1880, as Mr. Smart was preparing for grinding, a tragedy occurred the steam boiler burst, killing Mr. Smart instantly and destroying the mill.

 Mr. Smart realizing the need for a family home, began work on the structure in 1855.
-The house was built of native limestone, which was quarried and hauled from the site to his home plot.
+The house was built of native limestone, quarried, and hauled from the site to his home plot.
 The foundation of the house is 3 feet thick, with outer and partition walls 2 feet thick.
 Over each window and door openings are keystones for the outer and inner walks.
 The lime used in the mortar was made in a kiln on the banks of the small stream near the home.
 Three large rooms, three fireplaces, and additional walks were completed.

 Upon the death of Mr. Smart, the widow, Mrs. Amy smart, and a daughter, Mrs. Margaret (Maggie) Smart McCormick, continued to live in the home.

 Mrs. McCormick, born in Missouri in 1850, grew to womanhood in the rugged ways of the pioneers.
 As a young girl, She and a younger sister would often ride horseback three miles east to a bedding ground of the Chisholm Trail.
 There in the early morning, they would often find newly born calves unable to follow the herd.
-The sisters would tie the calves to the saddles with their shoelaces and bring them home to raise.
-Mrs. McCormick began her own personal herd in this manner.
+So the sisters would tie the calves to the saddles with their shoelaces and bring them home to raise.
+Mrs. McCormick began her herd in this manner.